Zorro: Comics

-In 1993 Topps Comics published a 2-issue limited series Dracula Versus Zorro followed by a Zorro series that ran 11 issues.
+In 1993, Topps Comics published a 2-issue limited series Dracula Versus Zorro followed by a Zorro series that ran 11 issues.
 Topps also published two limited series of Lady Rawhide, a spin-off from the Zorro stories created by writer Don McGregor and artist Mike Mayhew.
 McGregor subsequently scripted a limited series adaptation of The Mask of Zorro film for Image Comics.

 A newspaper daily and Sunday strip were also published in the late 1990s.
-This was written by McGregor and rendered by Tom Yeates.
-Papercutz once published a Zorro series and graphic novels as well.
+This was written by McGregor and rendered by Thomas Yeates.
+Papercutz once published a Zorro series and graphic novels.
 This version is drawn in a manga style.

 Dynamite Entertainment relaunched the character with a 20-issue Zorro series which ran from 2008 to 2010, written by Matt Wagner and drawn by multiple artists.
 The publisher also released an earlier unpublished tale called "Matanzas" by Don McGregor and artist Mike Mayhew.
 Zorro (here a 1930s descendant) also appears in the 2013 Dynamite eight-issue limited series Masks alongside the Green Hornet and Kato, The Shadow, and The Spider.
 It was written by Chris Roberson with art by Alex Ross and Dennis Calero.

 Dynamite Entertainment also published a seven-issue series titled Django/Zorro between November 2014 and May 2015, teaming Zorro with the character Django Freeman from Quentin Tarantino's movie Django Unchained (2012).
 The series was co-written by Tarantino and Matt Wagner, with art by Esteve Polls.

 In 2018, American Mythology took the license, launched the series Zorro Legendary Adventures, written by Jean-Marie Nadaud and drawn by Robert Rigot and limited series Zorro: Swords of Hell, written by David Avallone and illustrated by Roy Allan Martinez.
 The company has since released crossovers featuring Zorro with their other licensed properties, namely Zorro in the Land that Time Forgot featuring Diego De La Vega accompanying an expedition to the lost world of Caspak from the Edgar Rice Burroughs novels.

+In 2020, the French publisher Dargaud launched Don Vega by Pierre Alary.

+In 2023, it was announced that Sean Gordon Murphy would write and illustrate a four-issue miniseries for Massive Publishing entitled Zorro: Man of the Dead, set for release in 2024.